PjHurtig/camping-pack-list/README.md

 ### Colour Palette

 I chose a simple colour palette that is easy on the eyes and does not take attention away from the content.
+Palette choosen with [mycolor](https://mycolor.space/)

 ![amiresponsive](https://i.ibb.co/F88mgnp/Code-P8-CElp-MPnc.png)

+Background gradient generated with [cssgradient](https://cssgradient.io/)

 ### Typography